 Property Description Minimum Value A minimum value that can be associated with the attribute, if any.
 Maximum Value A maximum value that can be associated with the attribute, if any.
 Default Value A default value for initial instances of the attribute, if required.
+Current Date If enabled, uses the current server date (and time if defined for the attribute) as a default value.
 Maximum Length The maximum length of the value allowed for the attribute.
 The valid range is 1 to 1000 characters.
 Display Length The default number of characters to display for this attribute.
 The valid range is 1 to 1000 characters.
 Display Format The date format.
 NOTE: The default date formats use the string "RRRR" to represent a four-digit year.
-This is preferable to using "YYYY" because when the year is entered as two digits, this format will correctly populate the century based on the rules described in "RRRR Date Format Elements" on page 184.
+This is preferable to using "YYYY" because when the year is entered as two digits, this format will correctly populate the century based on the rules described in "RRRR Date Format Elements" on page 195.